-Remote access to your company’s network, apps and servers should be via VPN or Windows Remote Desktop.
+Remote access to your company’s network, apps, and servers should be via VPN or Windows Remote Desktop.
 The connection from the vendor to the client company should be via IPsec VPN.
 Don’t just whitelist an IP range.

-Your company needs to have some policies to prevent, for example, a hacker from simply walking into the data center and removing a drive from a storage array.
+Your vendor needs to have some policies to prevent, for example, a hacker from simply walking into the data center and removing a drive from a storage array.
 Or walking into Accounting during lunch and walking out with a whole PC.

 Microsoft, Adobe, and other companies send out patches almost daily.
 So your vendor needs a risk management system to make sure these are applied daily to protect against zero-day attacks.
 The days of waiting for Patch Tuesday are behind us; continuous updates must be a priority.

-These are only some of the items that your company can do to make sure that your vendors adhere to cyber security best practices.
+These are only some of the items that your company can do to make sure that your vendors adhere to cybersecurity best practices.
 These practices will help keep your vendors from being the conduits through which your company gets hacked and suffers the loss of customer or company data.